» Study » PhD & MPhil » PhD and MPhil applications in the Arts, Humanities and Social Sciences

 CASS HDR (Higher Degree by Research) programs

-Graduate research degrees are available in over 20 disciplines in the arts, humanities and social sciences within the College of Arts & Social Sciences (CASS).
+Graduate research degrees are available in more than 20 disciplines in the arts, humanities and social sciences within the College of Arts & Social Sciences (CASS).
 Students who wish to undertake a graduate research program at ANU can do so through either a Doctor of Philosophy (PhD) or Master of Philosophy (MPhil).
-The major component of both research programs is a substantial written work, known as a thesis, which investigates a particular subject or issue.
-A research student works independently under the direction of a primary academic supervisor (known as the Chair of Panel) who forms part of a supervisory panel of academic staff (that may include additional supervisors or advisors)

 Doctor of Philosophy (PhD)

-PhD degrees normally take between three and four years full-time, or up to eight years part-time.
-Students are generally required to submit a thesis of up to 100,000 words that makes a substantial contribution to the relevant scholarly literature and demonstrates how their research relates to their discipline.
-It is also possible to apply to submit a PhD in an alternative format (such as a composition, exhibition or other creative work) or by publication, which must be recorded within the first Annual Report and approval by the relevant Delegated Authority.
+PhD degrees are expected to submit their thesis for examination within four years (full-time study), or up to eight years part-time.
+A standard-format thesis is about 80,000 words, and makes a substantial contribution to the relevant scholarly literature, and demonstrates how their research relates to their discipline.
+It is also possible to submit a PhD in an alternative format (such as a composition, exhibition or other creative work) or by publication upon approval by your supervisory panel and School or Centre.
+School of Art and Design students normally produced a thesis by creative work (a combination of written exegesis and exhibition).

 Master of Philosophy (MPhil)

-MPhil degrees normally take between one and two years full-time to complete, or up to four years part-time.
-The thesis for an MPhil is normally limited to 60,000 words.
+Program duration for MPhil degrees is up to two years full-time and up to four years part-time.
+An MPhil thesis is normally limited to 60,000 words.

 Admission to a Higher Degree by Research requires you to have completed an Honours degree at H2A level or above, or equivalent prior studies, such as a Master’s degree that includes a significant research component.
 Generally it is a requirement that you have completed your tertiary studies in the discipline in which you are planning to do research.
 Please note that exceptions to this can be made with relevant approvals.